BioDesign-Automation-Consortium/iwbda-website/content/2023/index.md

         Hotels close to Boston University and Asimov during Bio-Design Week may be more expensive than usual due to a Red Sox-Yankees series happening during the same week.
 We recommend looking at hotels along the MBTA’s Green Line (B) or within a reasonable walking distance to Boston University.
 There are options over in the Longwood Medical area (~25 minute walk or ~15 min by public transportation).
 Hotels in Cambridge may also be less expensive, but would require a longer commute.
         # Parking
         If you require on-site parking, please let us know so we can explore some options to accommodate you.
 Please email [Traci](mailto:traci@asimov.com) with the specific dates that you would need parking.
-        # Student funding
-        We are working on securing funding for students traveling to Bio-Design Week from schools within the United States.
-Stay tuned for more information.
-This funding will be available to undergraduate and graduate students, and is intended to partially cover your travel expenses for your flights or train tickets, and/or your accommodations.
-        # Registration is coming soon!
-        Registration for Bio-Design Week will open next week (week of August 21st).
-Tickets will include access to IWBDA, community-driven workshops, and social events.

     design:
       columns: '2'